joshuapearson/tucson-josh/content/posts/mythical-machine-month/index.md

 ---
 title: "The Mythical Machine-Month Paradox"
 date: 2025-07-24
+summary:
-summary: "Fifty years ago Fred Brooks penned his most famous work, _The Mythical Man-Month_, in which he warned that adding manpower to a late software project makes it later.
+  "Fifty years ago Fred Brooks published his most famous work, _The Mythical Man-Month_, in which he warned that adding manpower to a late software project makes it later.
 Today we are being promised that there is no need to add any manpower so long as you have machines to do your bidding.
 But does the advent